 They look different– text-based emails are written in plain text (type)– they do not contain any formatting.
 You cannot bold or underline anything or change the font in a text-based email.

 HTML emails, on the other hand, are written using a markup language, which resides in the backend code of the message.
-This allows you to use an array of ‘formats’ (typeset/design) in your email.
+This allows you to use an array of ‘formats’ (typeset/design)

 Text or HTML… which is better?